SMSOSS/ict_notes/notes/grouped/14-System_Software_and_Application_Software.md

     - Connection between connected equipment and computer
     - Tell computer how to control the equipment
     - e.g. Library printer need install driver to control
-    - common equipment's driver window already installed
+    - common equipment's driver already installed on Windows

 ---

 ## Application software (P.116) ##
 - Installed on operating system
-- OS specific (e.g. Can play osu in window but not linux)
+- OS specific (e.g. Can play osu in Windows but not linux)

-### Producivity Software ###
+### Productivity Software ###
 - Word processor

 ### Communication Software ###